-Peak floods in the Waipio hydrologic unit have never been monitored in the watershed.
+Peak floods in the Nailiilihaele have been monitored at a few locations upstream in the watershed (Table 2-6).
 Using basin characteristics within the USGS Streamstats GIS-based program, it is possible to model the magnitude of floods at the mouth of streams, even if they are not monitored (Rea and Skinner, 2012).
-The 2-, 5-, 10-, 50-, and 100-year flood magnitudes in Waipio Stream at Hana highway are estimated as 208, 382, 524, 914, and 1110 cfs, respectively.
+The 2-, 5-, 10-, 50-, and 100-year flood magnitudes in Nailiilihaele Stream at Hana highway are estimated as 2250, 3580, 4570, 5950, 7060, 8220 and 11,100 cfs, respectively.
 The Federal Emergency Management Agency (FEMA) developed maps that identify the flood-risk areas in an effort to mitigate life and property losses associated with flooding events.
-Based on these maps, FEMA identified the entire hydrologic unit as having a flood-risk zone of X which is between the limits of the base flood (100-year flood) and the 0.2-percent annual chance (500-year flood) of flooding (Figure 2-10).
+Based on these maps, FEMA identified only sections of the narrow stream channel in the lower elevations of the hydrologic unit and an area around the reservoir as having a flood-risk zone of other, with an unknown flood hazard, while most of the hydrologic unit has (Figure 2-10).
+The rest of the hydrologic unit is considered an area of minimal flood hazard.